Your money-making expert. Financial journalist, TV and radio personality.

 While the initial cost of buying a caravan may seem rather steep (usually between £6,000 and £14,000), it has the potential to save you up to £80k in the long run, according to Yours Magazine.

-That’s not to say investing in a caravan would be an absolute waste for the globetrotters amongst us.
+It’s not to say investing in a caravan would be an absolute waste for the globetrotters amongst us.

 As the name suggests, these caravans stay put on a single plot.
 Because of their stationary nature, these caravans can be kitted out to be as convenient as a bricks and mortar holiday home.
+You can even purchase static caravans which have running showers, can connect to wifi and kitted out kitchens.

 If this sounds like a bit of a mission, there’s a pretty great solution: Yescapa.